amygdala/code-snippets/ml/kubeflow-pipelines/samples/kubeflow-tf/README.md

 # Run the example pipelines

-See the top-level [`README.md`](../../README.md) for more on what these examples do, as well as Kubeflow Pipelines installation instructions.
+See the top-level [`README_taxidata_examples.md`](../../README_taxidata_examples.md) for installation instructions and more on what these examples do.

-Then if you have not already, install the [Kubeflow Pipelines SDK](https://github.com/kubeflow/pipelines/releases) according to the [instructions](https://github.com/kubeflow/pipelines/wiki/Build-a-Pipeline).
+Then, if you have not already, install the [Kubeflow Pipelines SDK](https://github.com/kubeflow/pipelines/releases) according to the [instructions](https://www.kubeflow.org/docs/guides/pipelines/build-pipeline/).
 It's most straightforward to install into a virtual environment such as Conda.

 Then, a pipeline is run as follows.
 Compile the pipeline by running its Python script.
 E.g.,